snap-adu-logo-color

 Learn about how lot splits and two unit development with SB9 compare to adding accessory dwelling units (ADUs), what are the key points of SB9, what is required to use the law to split your property or add multiple units, and if you can also build an ADU once you split a lot.

 In a nutshell, SB9 is uncharted territory and has unfortunately had limited traction in San Diego, likely due to lack of financing options among other reasons.
-As of February 2024, just 15 SB9 projects have ever been submitted to the City of San Diego, and zero have been approved.
+As of October 2024, just 23 SB9 projects have ever been submitted to the City of San Diego, and just seven have been approved.
+The regulations of course will also vary depending on your local jurisdiction.
 Continue reading for the full data set.

 What is SB9 and how does it work?